Peace seekers have no plan

 for enduring peace

-Part of their failure results from a faulty perception of what increases or decreases conflict.
-Consider the possibility that trends in conflict are driven by trends in scarcity.
-Trends in scarcity are driven by the collective behaviors of 6 billion people.
-That each individual acts benignly to achieve personal objectives and unintentionally creates scarcity.
-This would mean that this blindness prevents each individual from seeing the connections and prevents any motivation to behave otherwise.
+Part of their failure may result from a faulty perception of what increases or decreases conflict.
+Where, peace seekers have acted as if conflict is caused by bad leadership maybe they should have acted as if trends in conflict are driven by trends in scarcity.
+Maybe they would have been more successful if they acted as if trends in scarcity are driven by the collective behaviors of 6 billion people.
+That while each individual acts benignly to achieve personal objectives the unintentional result is an increase in scarcity and conflict.

 4/27/04